 Fire Ants Rule?
 Yeah, Right!

 Do you spend a lot of time in your yard here in the Gulf Coast area of Texas?
-Do you to feel that fire ants have taken over?
-The best way to control fire ants is to follow a management plan developed for your yard.
+Do you enjoy the time or do you feel that fire ants rule your back yard.
+That they have taken over?
+There are management strategies avaible that will help you manage the fire ants in your yard and reduce the chance you, your family members or your guests come in contact with an active fire ant mound.
+The best way to manage fire ants on your property is to follow a management plan you develope for your property.

 The red imported fire ant (Solenopsis invicta, Buren) (Hymenoptera: Formicidae) loves the warm humid air, moist soil in planting beds and turf grass.
 The months from April through July and late September through October usually presents ideal conditions for fire ants to work their mounds and cause problems for anyone who ventures outside.

 Fire ants like to nest in open, sunny yards that are mowed and watered regularly.
 They will nest in vegetable gardens for the moisture supply, in newly planted tree rings, in sidewalk cracks and next to building possibly causing damage and unsightly mounds.
 They are attracted to pet bowls, utility boxes, and occasionally, they invade homes in search of food, water and shelter.

 During the spring and fall, fire ants become very active.
 Colonies move readily during this time, especially after rainfalls that leave standing water.
 Fire ants travel from yard to yard.
 They do not respect property lines.
 They are also easily dispersed during their periodic mating flights that occur after any rain event.

 Did you know that the fire ant queen lives for 2 to 5 years and can produce up to 1,000 eggs per day?
 Also, remember that a large percentage of the mounds in Texas have multiple queens, meaning that there is no territorial behavior.
 This results in many fire ant mounds per acre!